zachshay/ml-sbx-pytorch/README.md

 # ml-sbx-pytorch
-This is a personal sandbox used for various experiements with PyTorch:
+This is a personal sandbox used for various experiements with PyTorch.

+Use Cases:
 * CNN via MNIST: classify images
 * RNN via IMDB: sentiment analysis `(currently working)`
 * RNN via *tbd*: forecast a weather attribute